esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 Another option is to make an installer.
 That's a single file that is a working program, like a package, but it is also itself a program that when run will install your program onto the user's system.
-If you've installed software on Windows then you may have seen one, although they've mostly been replaced by app stores and my cause the operating system to warn about suspicious software.
+If you've installed software on Windows then you may have seen one, although they've mostly been replaced by app stores and may cause the operating system to warn about suspicious software.

 Finally, you could make an image here, but as before, it would be very large, and it